SIGWROC/sigwroc/content/about/_index.md

       bibliographies and a mentorship program.
     agenda: ../uploads/meetings/2021-10-15-firstcommitteemeeting.pdf
   - heading: 2022 Meeting
-    text: "The WROC SIG will meet virtually again for 4Cs 2022.
-Stay tuned for more information!"
+    text: The WROC SIG will meet virtually again for 4Cs 2022.
+Stay tuned for more information!
 ---